If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 1989

 According to comments from Peter Molyneux, development of what eventually became Genewars started in 1989.
-It's not clear what form the game took at this point, but it was reportedly an idea based around terraforming planets with genetically engineered creature conceived by the American developer Excellent Studios that was considered by publisher Electronic Arts but not taken up.
-At some point Bullfrog became involved as they liked the concept and continued to develop it.
+It's not clear what form the game took at this point, but it was reportedly an idea based around terraforming planets with genetically engineered creatures conceived by the American developer Excellent Studios (consisting of programmer Richard Reed and graphic artist Randall Ho) that was taken up by publisher Electronic Arts but who at some point eventually decided not to publish it.
+Bullfrog became involved as they liked the concept and took on Richard Reed in order to continue to develop it.

 1991